fieryknight2/CXXChessEngine/docs/sphinx/board/board_representation.rst

 **Board Representation**

-TODO: Figure out
+I've decided to use a 64-bit integer to represent the board.
+This is because it will be the easiest and most efficient way to work with the board.
+The board is represented with 12 bitboards, one for each piece type and color.
+The first 6 bitboard represents the white pieces and the last 6 bitboard represents the black pieces.

 **Move Representation**

-My first idea for representing possible moves is based on the idea that a Queen has a maximum possible twenty-seven moves.
-I'll probably stick with the standard bitboard representation for now.
+My first idea for representing possible moves is based on the idea that a Queen has a maximum possible twenty-seven moves but I'll probably stick with the standard bitboard representation for now.

 **Piece Representation**